lingaoliu105/lingaoliu105.github.io/_posts/2024-10-20-goroutine-leaks-spotting-and-stopping-silent-resource-drains.md

 ## Real-World Example of a Goroutine Leak

-Let’s look at a simple but common example:
+Let's look at a simple but common example:

 ```go
 func main() {